oasci/reptar/README.md

 # TODO

-- [ ] Write scripts that create the typical files (i.e., xyz and pbd) from groups.
+- [ ] Write scripts that create the typical files (i.e., xyz and pdb) from groups.
 - [ ] Documenting default definition YAML files.
 - [ ] Function that skips n lines.